TizianoCoroneo/Deeplink/README.md

 ## Using this library

-In addition to the examples below, there is a DocC documentation that will let you see Deeplink's doccomments and a couple cool tutorials directly in Xcode's documentation window.
-Just select the option `Product > Build Documentation` to get started (if you have Xcode 13 or later).
+In addition to the examples below, there is a DocC documentation that also contains a couple cool tutorials.
+You can either [explore the documentation online](https://tizianocoroneo.github.io/Deeplink/documentation/deeplink/) or within Xcode: just select the option `Product > Build Documentation` to get started (if you have Xcode 13 or later).

 ### Defining deeplinks